equinor/omnia-tutorial/exercises/ingest/README.rst

 Create a table and user by entering and running the below SQL in the query editor.
-Be sure to swap out *NameOfDatafactory* in the SQL code below with the actual name of your data factory e.g. edc2019-<shortname>-df
+Be sure to swap out *NameOfDatafactory* in the SQL code below with the actual name of your data factory e.g. omnia-tutorial-<shortname>-df

 .. code-block:: sql